-Please get in touch and let me know what you're looking for using the contact form below.
-I do my best to reply in a timely fashion, but if you don't hear back from me immediately, please just wait a little longer.
+Otherwise, please get in touch and let me know what you're looking for using the contact form below.
+I do my best to reply in a timely fashion, but if you don't hear back from me within 48 hours, please just wait a little longer.
 Any delay in response is simply a matter of previous engagements.
 I will give your inquiry the attention it requires, but may not have the time to give it that attention immediately.
 Thank you!